Monopoles, twisted integral homology, and Hirsch algebras: Examples of Hirsch algebras

+For the sign computation, notice that $e^{1,2}$ has even degree and no sign is introduced when permuting terms or evaluating as in (\ref{signtens}).
 See Figure \ref{productse12} for a visualization of such products in terms of front and back edges.

-\begin{proof} Recall that the operation $E_{1,p}$ corresponds up to an overall sign to the graph obtaining by taking a rake with $2p+1$ outputs, and taking joins (in increasing order) of the elements in the odd positions.
+\begin{proof}[Proof of Proposition \ref{E1p}] Recall that the operation $E_{1,p}$ corresponds up to an overall sign to the graph obtaining by taking a rake with $2p+1$ outputs, and taking joins (in increasing order) of the elements in the odd positions.

 We will show that the stated conditions are necessary; sufficiency follows from a similar analysis.
 Notice that the image of $I^n$ under the $(2p+1)$-fold iterated diagonal is the sum over all sequences of $2p+1$ faces $G_0,F_1,G_1,F_2,G_2,\dots F_p,G_p$ for which \begin{itemize} \item $\max F_{i}=\min G_{i}$ and $\max G_{i}=\min F_{i+i}$ \item $\min G_0=0^n$ \item $\max G_p=1^n$. \end{itemize} We need then to take (up to signs) the iterated joins of the $G_i$.
 From this $(1)$ readily follows; notice also that the sequence of the $F_i$ determines the whole sequence of faces.
-For (2), the main observation is that because $\max G_{i-1}=\min F_{i}$ and $\max F_{i}=\min G_{i}$, by Lemma \ref{itjoin} each face $G$ of the join $G_{i-1}*G_i$ intersects $F_i$ in a face which is in the front for $G$ and in the back for $F_i$.
+For $(2)$, the main observation is that because $\max G_{i-1}=\min F_{i}$ and $\max F_{i}=\min G_{i}$, by Lemma \ref{itjoin} each face $G$ of the join $G_{i-1}*G_i$ intersects $F_i$ in a face which is in the front for $G$ and in the back for $F_i$.
 Inductively, taking the iterated join with the following $G_{i+1}$ will either preserve this intersection property, or make the intersection empty (cf. Remark \ref{nonass}).
 To see that $(3)$ and $(4)$ hold, notice first that for each $k$ there is exactly one of the $G_i$ or $F_i$ whose $k$th element is $I$; the uniqueness of the intersection index $k_i$ follows from the previous discussion, and the fact that the sequence is increasing follows from the fact that the iterated join of the $G_i$ is non-zero.